WhiteG00se/QualityRemnant2/README.md

 # how to install

-- GIT CLONE this repo into the root folder of the game
+- GIT CLONE this repo into the root folder of the game or download the zip and extract it into the root folder of the game